 Learn more about what happens after the application is submitted.

 About Clay County Housing and Redevelopment Authority

 More information about Clay County Housing and Redevelopment Authority can be found on its website at http://www.claycohra.com/.

-As of the most recent VMS report, Clay County Housing and Redevelopment Authority manages 423 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Clay County Housing and Redevelopment Authority manages 423 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 42 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 1 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 24 months on the waiting list1.